mil/mobility-database-catalogs/README.md

 #### Alpine Linux

-You should install python-dev, GDAL, RTree (Libspatialindex), and Proj as follows prior to setting up the venv.
-E.g. run:
+Follow the steps below to first install python-dev, GDAL, RTree (Libspatialindex), and Proj.
+Then setup a virtual environment, activate it, and install the project requirements (requirements.txt):

 ```sh